oanguenot/webrtcmetrics/README.md

     pname: 'PeerConnection_1',  // Name of the peer connection (Optional)
     cid: 'call007984',          // Call Id (Optional)
     uid: 'jdoe@mycorp.com',     // User Id (Optional)
-    refreshTimer: 3000,         // Timer to get the report (in ms)
+    refreshTimer: 3000,         // Timer to get the report (in ms).
+Default to 2500ms.
-    verbose: true,              // Display verbose logs or not
+    verbose: true,              // Display verbose logs or not.
+Default to false.
-    record: true                // Record reports in a ticket or not });
+    record: true                // Record reports in a ticket or not.
+Default to false.
+});

 analyzer.onreport = (report) => {